julia-dizhak/god-frontend-code-test/README.md

 The product owner is telling you that you can generate the links to the learn and shop pages of each car by concatating the `id` of the car to the learn (`/learn/`) and shop (`/shop/`) urls.

-Two extra SVG icons are also provided by our designer which are stored under `docs` folder.
+## Prerequisites

+You'll need to have either: Node version 16 and above and npm version 7.

+## To run a project locally

+Open a new terminal window and navigate to the folder.
+Run `npm install & npm run dev`.
+This will install all packages and start the blog in localhost:3000.

 ## Requirements

--   The project is bootstraped using [Next.js](https://nextjs.org/).
+-   The project is built using [Next.js](https://nextjs.org/).
 -   Browser support is modern ever-green browsers.
--   Implement this design using React and Typescript.
+-   Frontend implemented using React/Typescript.
--   Accessibility is important.
--   Code Structure and reusablity is important.

-## Bonus Points:

--   If you use our design system component library, [VCC-UI](https://vcc-ui.vercel.app/)
+-   As system components I use library from Volvo [VCC-UI](https://vcc-ui.vercel.app/)
+-   ccs-in-js

+## Features:

--   If you add a filter bar on the top to filter cars by `bodyType`
+-   can filter cars by `bodyType`

 ## Todo

+-   testing UI and components